 I am not a diet advocate.
 There is so much more to eating for health than adopting the diet trending on social media this year.
-The truth is most diets have benefits and most have opportunities for improvment.
+The truth is most diets have benefits and most have opportunities for improvement.
 To adopt an eating strategy, there are a few keys to success

-Foods with added sugar overwhel our biology over time.
+Foods with added sugar overwhelm our biology over time.
 We can only handle so much.
 Circulating at any time in our bloodstream is about 4 grams (slightly less than a teaspoon) of glucose.
 Compare this to any food label where it is common to find in excess of 10 fold this number per serving.
 Added sugar consumption leads to a number of maladies such as diabetes, fatty liver, and others.
 Yes, fatty liver.
 Excess sugar is turned into fat in the liver (de novo lipogenesis).